rycheung10/ImageProcessingProgram/README.md

     - Along with the GUI implementation, four histograms are displayed in the top right corner to visualize the distribution of colors
     - With the new GUI implementation
-        - To implement this new GUI, a new controller was requierd to work with the new GUI interface
+        - To implement this new GUI, a new controller was required to work with the new GUI interface
         - Along with this, a "new" program to run the program with a GUI called " ImageProcessingWGUI" was created